TasmoAdmin/TasmoAdmin/README.md

 ### Docker

-TasmoAdmin is available as a Docker image at [Docker Hub](https://hub.docker.com/r/raymondmm/tasmoadmin/).
-This is a Linux Alpine  based image with Nginx and Php7 installed.
+TasmoAdmin is available as a Docker image at `ghcr.io/reloxx13/tasmoadmin`.
+This is a Linux Alpine  based image with Nginx and PHP7 installed.
 It supports multiple architectures, **amd64** (i.e. Synology DSM), **arm** (i.e. Raspberry PI3) and  **arm64** (i.e. Pine64).
 Check out the [Guide for TasmoAdmin on Docker](https://github.com/reloxx13/TasmoAdmin/wiki/Guide-for-TasmoAdmin-on-Docker) for install instructions.

 ### Home Assistant Addon
 TasmoAdmin is available as Home Assistant addon, please refer to